MSc Anatomy: Career, Skills, Scope, Options, Outlook

 • Teaching anatomy and related subjects

-• Conducting research on the structure and function of the body
+• Researching the structure and function of the body

 • Collaborating with other healthcare professionals on research projects or patient care

-Anatomists and histologists may work in a variety of settings, including hospitals, research labs, academic institutions, and government agencies.
-They may also have the opportunity to work in industry, in positions such as product development or regulatory affairs.
+Anatomists and histologists may work in various settings, including hospitals, research labs, academic institutions, and government agencies.
+They may also be able to work in industry in positions such as product development or regulatory affairs.

 In addition to these specific duties, professionals with an MSc in Anatomy may also have more general responsibilities, such as: